-When you invoke the Hook window, it needs to identify the current document, resource, or context.
-In versions prior to Hook 1.2, if Hook cannot identify the current context, the status bar message will say,
+When you invoke the Hookmark window, it tries to identify the current item (document or object).
+If Hookmark cannot identify it, the status bar message will say:

 No linkable item found in